Help contents

 Unsupported analyses and limitations

-- Code written with other .NET languages than VB.NET is not analyzed.
+- Code written in other .NET languages than VB.NET is not analyzed.

 - The ASP.NET Web Reference infrastructure is not supported.